wokhan/WFN/CONTRIBUTING.md

 Any IDE would do as long as conventions are followed.

-The best one being Visual Studio (Community is way enough) 2019.
+The best one being Visual Studio (Community is way enough) 2019 (last update to support .NET 5.0).

 You can use the latest update, but avoid any preview as they're not production ready.